ava-labs/hypersdk/README.md

 #### Deferred Root Generation (TODO)
 `hypersdk` blocks contain the merkle root of the post-execution state of their parent instead of the merkle root of their own post-execution state.
-This approach allows the merkle root of a block's post-execution state to be generated asynchronously while the consensus engine votes on finalizing the block.
+This design enables the `hypersdk` to generate the merkle root of a block's post-execution state asynchronously (usually the most time consuming part of block verification) while the consensus engine votes on finalizing the block.

-This design reduces the time

-Returning as early as possible from the `block.Verify` function

-while the consensus engine
-is working to finalize the block (where compute/IO are not utilized heavily) instead of blocking the verify call.
+Importantly, reduces the time that a single block spends in the verify call, which blocks the engine from doing other useful work.

+_The block must include a merkle root to begin with because it is needed for the dynamic state syncing mechanism (which performs consensus on the next root to sync to)._

 #### [Optional] Parallel Signature Verification
 The `Auth` interface (detailed below) exposes a function called `AsyncVerify` that